missionpinball/mpf-docs/hardware/opp/drivers.rst

 Hold Power
 ~~~~~~~~~~
 If you want to hold a driver on at less than full power, MPF does this by using
-"hold_power" parameter which works for all platforms.
-It can range from 0 to 8
+*default_hold_power* parameter which works for all platforms.
+It can range from
-and hold_power/8 = time share the coil is on.
+0.0 to 1.0 and defines the time share the coil is on (0%-100%).

 The period is fixed at 16ms for OPP.
 To set the hold power to 25%, set
-hold_power to 2 and OPP will use 4ms/16ms = 25%.
+default_hold_power to .25 and OPP will use 4ms/16ms = 25%.

-By using the MPF hold_power parameter you can only use 8 out of 16 possible
-steps.
-Therefore, you can also use the OPP specific parameter hold_power16
-which can range from 0 to 16.
-If hold_power16 is 16 or more, the coil will
-be held on at 100% power.

 ::

     coils:
       some_coil:
         number: 0-3
-        pulse_ms: 32
+        default_pulse_ms: 32
-        hold_power: 4
+        default_pulse_ms: 0.5

 This will configure OPP card 0, solenoid wing 0, last solenoid to
 have an initial pulse of 32 ms, and then be held on at 50% power.